Ziziphus

-Ziziphus /ˈzɪzᵻfəs/ is a genus of spiny shrubs and small trees in the buckthorn family, Rhamnaceae.
-It includes 68 species native to tropical and subtropical Africa, Eurasia, and Australia and tropical South America.
+Ziziphus (/ˈzɪzᵻfəs/) is a genus of spiny shrubs and small trees in the buckthorn family, Rhamnaceae.
+It includes 68 species native to tropical and subtropical parts of Africa, Eurasia, Australia and South America.
 The leaves are alternate, entire, with three prominent basal veins, and often aromatic.
 The flowers are small, inconspicuous yellow-green.
 The fruit is an edible drupe, often very sweet and sugary, reminiscent of a date in texture and flavour.

-Well known species include the commonly cultivated Ziziphus jujuba (jujube), Ziziphus spina-christi from southwestern Asia, Ziziphus lotus from the Mediterranean region, and ber (Ziziphus mauritiana), which is found from western Africa to India.
+Well known, commonly cultivated species i.e. jujubes include the Chinese jujube (Ziziphus jujuba) of China and Indian jujube (Ziziphus mauritiana) spread from western Africa to India; other species like Ziziphus spina-christi from southwestern Asia and Ziziphus lotus from the Mediterranean region are significant to local cultures within their habitats.

 Etymology

-The genus name is derived via classical Latin from Hellenistic Greek, where it is presumed to have been borrowed from another language, perhaps from zizfum or zizafun, the Persian word for Z. lotus.
+This genus was made in 1754 by Philip Miller after he separated some species from the Rhamnus genus that Carl Linnaeus placed in his book Species Plantarum.
+Its name is Latin and derived from Greek ζίζυφον zízyphon which is identified with Ziziphus vulgaris, where it is presumed to have been borrowed from another language, perhaps from zizfum or zizafun, the Persian word for Z. lotus.

 Ecology

 Ziziphus species are used as food plants by the larvae of some Lepidoptera species including Bucculatrix zizyphella, which feeds exclusively on the genus, and Endoclita malabaricus.

 Species are distributed throughout the world in tropical and warm temperate areas, from rain forests to deserts.
 Some species are evergreen, others are winter or drought deciduous.

 Species adapted to dry climates are smaller and have oleifera cells that produce a fragrant aroma.